Perfect Celebrity: Critical reception

-Both Daw and Chris Hedden of Screen Rant declared it as the best song on Mayhem in their rankings of the album's tracks, with the former citing its rock sound and concluding that "there really isn't much to hate on this glorious song".
+While ranking every song from Mayhem, Stephen Daw of Billboard and Chris Hedden of Screen Rant both named "Perfect Celebrity" the album's best track.
+Daw praised its "biting, electro-grunge edge" and what he called Gaga's "best rock sound to date"; Hedden described it as "the finest example of what works so well on Mayhem", writing that it used Gaga's strengths while pushing her sound in new directions.
 Mary Siroky of Consequence similarly considered it a standout on the album, while Marcus Wratten of PinkNews called the song the "nucleus" of Mayhem, praising its lyrical vividness.
-Stephen Ackroyd of Dork praised the song for embodying "the kind of wry pop satire only Gaga can pull off", while Joey Nolfi of Entertainment Weekly lauded the song as a "defiant middle finger to those who still think, after two decades, that they can put [Gaga] in a box".
-However, Alexa Camp of Slant criticized the song for "lack[ing] invention", despite praising its catchiness.
-Lindsay Zoladz of The New York Times similarly lauded the song as a "sonic highlight" of Mayhem, yet called its subject matter "tired".
+Brittany Spanos of Rolling Stone described it as "sinister and heavy", and regarded it as one of the standout tracks in Gaga's catalog.
+Stephen Ackroyd of Dork praised the song for embodying "the kind of wry pop satire only Gaga can pull off", while Joey Nolfi of Entertainment Weekly lauded it as a "defiant middle finger to those who still think, after two decades, that they can put [Gaga] in a box".
+Writing for Salon, Coleman Spilde found the track one of Gaga's "most electrifying commentaries on her own fame".